mesb/mesb.github.io/_posts/2016-07-08-on-problem-solving.md

 The set of right questions is root of all solutions.
 The venerable George Polya in his book, *How To Solve It*, has this to say about understanding the problem:

-1. What is the unkown?
+1. What is the unknown?
 2. What are the data?
 3. What is the condition?
 4. Is it possible to satisfy the condition?